CExA-project/ddc/paper/paper.md

 ### Multidimensional algorithms

 Finally, DDC offers multidimensional algorithms to manipulate the containers and associated `DiscreteElement` indices.
 The parallel versions are based on Kokkos providing performance portability.
-Here is a list as of today:
+Here is a list as of version 0.5:

 - `parallel_deepcopy`, copies two `ChunkSpan` that are defined on the same set of `DiscreteElement`,
 - `parallel_for_each`, applies a function once per `DiscreteElement` of a set of `DiscreteElement`,